 Whether you ultimately decide on opening a joint account, keeping all separate, or doing something in between, it’s important to choose the best account for your needs.

 And, we’d like to invite you to check out SoFi Money®, a cash management account where you can earn, save, and spend, all one.
-There are no account fees and you can use any ATM in the world that accepts Mastercard® and we’ll reimburse all of your ATM fees (subject to change).
+There are no account fees and withdrawing cash is fee-free at 55,000+ ATMs worldwide (subject to change).

 SoFi Money offers joint cash management accounts so that you can share an account with your partner, family member, or loved one.
 Both account holders will have equal access and control over the account.